-Legal Process I and Strategies for Success - 4 credit hours (required course)
+Legal Process I - 3 credit hours (required course)

 The Legal Process component of this course explores the basic methods of legal analysis and legal research, and how to write clear and concise predictive legal analyses.
 Students are assigned a number of research and writing projects, which may include briefing cases and drafting office memoranda and client communications.
 Students also gain experience in editing and rewriting.
-The Strategies for Success component of this course helps students improve the essential skills needed to succeed in law school, including critical thinking, reading, listening, effective case briefing, note taking, outlining, and exam writing.
-This course component also promotes an understanding of the law of Agency that students will encounter in Torts, Contracts, Property, and Business Associations.